AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

         assembly_nuccore_insdc | efetch -format fasta > GCA_006538345.1.fa
 ```

 Note the change in the `-name` parameter between those two. "*assembly_nuccore_insdc*" is for GenBank, while "*assembly_nuccore_refseq*" is for RefSeq.
 Also note that I have no idea what the underlying infrastructure is here, and have to trial-and-error things whenever I'm trying to find something for the first time.
 Two places to look are with the `einfo -dbs` command and at [this site here](https://www.ncbi.nlm.nih.gov/entrez/query/static/entrezlinks.html){:target="_blank"}.
-Wish I could be more helpful than that, believe me!

-Example downloading in parallel with [Bioinf Tools](https://github.com/AstrobioMike/bioinf_tools#bioinformatics-tools-bit){:target="_blank"}:
+Here's an example of what I would typically do downloading in parallel with [Bioinf Tools](https://github.com/AstrobioMike/bioinf_tools#bioinformatics-tools-bit){:target="_blank"} using the accessions retrieved like above:

 ```bash
 echo -e "GCF_006538345.1\nGCF_006538325.1\nGCF_006538305.1\nGCF_006517115.1" > assembly-accs.txt